Home Holiday Decoration 101

 The details of your place settings will make your guests feel extra special.
 Start by setting out simple but elegant napkins, which you can fold into festive shapes or roll up and tie with twine or a sprig of greenery.
 If you're feeling extra creative, place a small pinecone or cinnamon stick atop each napkin for a fragrant touch.

 For a more personal touch, consider adding small, handwritten name cards for each guest.
-These can be made from natural materials like wooden slices, kraft paper, or even small pieces of slate or stone.
+These can be made from natural materials like wooden slices, kraft paper, or even small pieces of slate.
 You could also use a small sprig of rosemary or a tiny ornament as a placeholder.

 7. Include Seasonal Drinks and Table Accents